- Open Access

 Figure 2 shows A/S practices in Italy versus elsewhere in Europe, by mode of administration.

 Use of analgesia and sedation by gestational age

 The demographic characteristics of the very low birth weight infants born at less than 33 weeks of gestation are given in a supplemental table (Additional file 1: Table S1).

-Type of analgesia and sedation, and their mode of administration by gestational age group
+Data on the type of A/S and their mode of administration were also analyzed by gestational age group (Table 3).

 Drug withdrawal practices